 Vitamin B12 (cobalamin) is another popular ingredient that you’ll find in nootropics because of its benefits in improving alertness and focus.

-Scientists have found that a deficiency of vitamin B12 can lead to hair loss [15].
+Scientists from the National Library of Medicine have found that a deficiency of vitamin B12 can lead to hair loss [12].

 Can They Promote Hair Growth?

-Yes, some cognitive enhancer ingredients and compounds such as caffeine, Panax ginseng, ashwagandha, and marine pine bark extract have actually been found to promote hair growth.
+From my viewpoint, it's noteworthy that certain cognitive enhancer ingredients, including caffeine, Panax ginseng, ashwagandha, and marine pine bark extract, have been observed to promote hair growth.

 Other common nootropics that can act as hair loss supplements because of their benefits in hair growth include: